mihirlad55/polybar-spotify-module/README.md

 and polybar as well:
 `dbus polybar spotify`

-To compile the program, you will need `gcc`.
+To compile the program, you will need `make`.

 ## How to Setup